daniel-wenzel/purposize/readme.md

 ## Updating instances

-When updating already existing attributes you can simply call the `save` method with no further options.
+When updating already existing attributes you can simply call the `save` or `update` method with no further options.

 When wanting to add a new personal data field to an instance you must again specify a purpose that legitimizes the storage.
 It works the same as creating an instance.
 You need to set the `purpose` key within the `options` object.

+**The returned instance only contains non-personal attributes**

 ```javascript
 // Adding no personal data fields